beckn/protocol-specifications/GOVERNANCE.md

 4. **Forward-looking Designs**.
 As usage of APIs evolves to new protocols, formats, and patterns, we should always consider what the next important functionality should be.
 5. **Impact**.
 A change will have an impact on a large number of use cases.
 We should not be forced to accommodate every use case.
 Maintainers should strive to make the common and important use cases both well supported and common in the definition of the OAI Spec.
 We cannot be edge-case driven.

-# Specification Review Guidelines
+# Specification Evolution Guidelines

-While reviewing each change in the Core Working Group should always consider the following:
+Any change made to specification must happen via a rigourous and comprehensive review mechanism.
+The review broadly requires the core committers to apply each of the design principles on the proposed change and submit an objective response to the proposer(s).

 1. **Relevance**: Beckn protocol has defined clear boundaries on what is in-scope of beckn protocol and what is not.
 CWG members should ask themselves some basic questions like.
 Is it network-specific?
 Is it technology-specific?
 Is it implementation-specific?